Malaysian folk religion: Chinese folk religion

-Today most of the Chinese population in Malaysia adhere to Mahayana Buddhism, while the rest are Theravada Buddhists, Confucians, Taoists and a small number of Christians, Muslims and Hindus.
-Most Chinese Malaysians still adhere to Chinese folk religion (which include ancestral worship) in tandem with mainstream religious practices.
+Today, most of the Chinese population in Malaysia adheres to Mahayana Buddhism, while the rest are Theravada Buddhists, Confucians, Taoists and a small number of Christians, Muslims and Hindus.
+Most Chinese Malaysians still adhere to Chinese folk religion (which includes ancestral worship) in tandem with mainstream religious practices.

-Small minority of them may have stopped practising the folk traditions after converting to certain monotheistic religions which aggressively prohibits any form of religious syncretism or folk religion.
-As is the case in China, the practice of Chinese folk religion is not documented by the government for statistics purpose.
+A small minority of them may have stopped practising the folk traditions after converting to certain monotheistic religions which aggressively prohibit any form of religious syncretism or folk religion.
+As is the case in China, the practice of Chinese folk religion is not documented by the government for statistical purposes.
 Thus the number of followers in Malaysia can only be estimated.